The Flying Nun: Production

-After the cancellation of ABC's Gidget, in which Sally Field starred in the title role, producers sought a way to keep Field on the air.
+After the cancellation of ABC's Gidget, starring Sally Field in the title role, producers sought a way to keep Field on the air.
 As a result, The Flying Nun was developed.
 Seeking more mature roles, Field found the concept of the show ridiculous and refused the role at first, only to reconsider after her stepfather Jock Mahoney warned her that she might not work again in show business if she did not accept the role.

 Screen Gems dismissed its second choice, Ronne Troup, who had already begun filming the pilot.

-Field recalled hanging from a crane and being humiliated by a parade of episodic television directors, one of whom actually grabbed her shoulders and moved her into position as if she were a prop.
+Field recalled hanging from a crane and being humiliated by a parade of episodic television directors, one of whom grabbed her shoulders and moved her into position as if she were a prop.
 She credits co-star Madeleine Sherwood for encouraging her to enroll in acting classes.
-Field has commented that she has great affection for her young Gidget persona and was proud of her work on that show, but she has also admitted that she did not have as pleasant an experience working on The Flying Nun, especially due to constant jokes from comedians, unflattering spoofs, and negative press that ridiculed the premise, which she took to mean herself.
+Field commented that she has great affection for her young Gidget persona and was proud of her work on that show, but confirmed she did not enjoy her time on The Flying Nun, due to regular jokes from comedians, unflattering spoofs, and negative press that ridiculed the premise, which she took to mean herself.
 The title was used as a punchline without considering the series or its leads.